OpenPrinting/openprinting.github.io/_posts/2022-08-19-OpenPrinting News - August 2022.md

 Now they come with a new concept, covering the wider community, not only developers, but also designers, documentation writers, ...
 It is now an annual (not coupled any more with the Ubuntu releases) meeting between Canonical employees and the free software community.

-It is the named the [**Ubuntu Summit**](https://summit.ubuntu.com/) and the first edition takes place in Prague, Czech Republic, November 7-9.
+It is named [**Ubuntu Summit**](https://summit.ubuntu.com/) and the first edition takes place in Prague, Czech Republic, November 7-9.
 See the web site for subscribing to a newsletter, registration, call for proposals, ...
 Currently the site is preliminary, but in the next days more information and features will appear ...

 See also [a first public announcement](https://www.youtube.com/watch?v=CBPefa0Ckq8&t=31880s) on the LAS 2022 back in April this year.